 Knowing the disadvantages of a pine tree before you plant helps you decide if it's the best tree for your needs.
 Pine trees (Pinus spp.) are coniferous evergreens with clusters of long, slender needles.
 The trees grow between 30 and 100 feet tall in U.S. Department of Agriculture plant hardiness zones 2 through 10, depending on the species.
 While there are advantages to planting pine trees, such as year-round green, fragrant needles, the ability to grow in poor soils and minimal pruning, there are also some disadvantages.

 Video of the Day

 Messy Needles and Cones

 Pine trees, like other needled evergreens, drop needles, and the resulting mess is one of the disadvantages of a pine tree.
 Though they are evergreen, periodic needle shed occurs as new needles grow.
-Unlike the leaves of deciduous trees that can be raked up fairly easily and used for landscape mulch, pine needles are difficult to remove.
-They can be used for mulch if you are able to pick them up, but their more acidic properties mean they should be used in moderation.
+Unlike the leaves of deciduous trees that can be raked up fairly easily and used for landscape mulch, pine needles are a little more difficult to remove.

 The pine cones also drop from the pine tree.
 If the tree is planted near a lawn, the dropped cones can cause problems for mowers if they aren't removed.
 They can also hurt if you step on them with bare feet.